The story of The Real Flower Petal Confetti Company began on a late spring

 a photo shoot or fashion piece.

-2017: Professional photographers are now required to
+Shoots: Professional photographers are required to pre-register with

 photos emailed/uploaded may be used on our website or in promotional